geut/brode/packages/esbuild-plugin-brode/README.md

 ## Why

 There are several solutions out there to simulate a node environment in the browser.
-For example, Browserify and Parcel provide built-in polyfills, Webpack 5 and Rollup needs an extra configuration like `rollup-plugin-node-polyfills`.
+For example, Browserify and Parcel provide built-in polyfills, whereas Webpack 5 and Rollup use an extra configuration like `rollup-plugin-node-polyfills`.

 But, in our experience, most of these modules are outdated and are always missing something.